The best camping near Sebago Lake State Park

 5 sites · RVs, Tents14 acres · West Ossipee, NH

 Welcome to Horseshoe Bend located in Tamworth NH!
 Very Private tent sites on the Bearcamp River!
 Come take your shoes off, relax and enjoy a soak!
 Most have Tent Platforms.
 There's plenty of dry and wet sandbars around each site.
-Make sure you bring a rope, tie off and enjoy the sunshine! https://visittamworthnh.com/about ALL sites now have designated wood fire pits and propane firepits.
-If its DRY enough high clearance vehicles may be permitted to drive to the sites.
-This is a case by case weather depending basis so message me with your vehicle info and keep an eye on the weather.
-Site 2 is RV/Small camper capable Add/Like us on Instagram Horseshoe Bend NH :) https://www.instagram.com/horseshoebendnh?igsh=MXViNm15cmZwOGdwOA%3D%3D&utm_source=qr https://www.publichouseonpagehill.com/ They have the best Sunday Brunch with a view! https://farmtotablemarketnh.com/ PLEASE READ: Sorry but Absolutely NO discharging firearms or fireworks.
+Make sure you bring a rope, tie off and enjoy the sunshine!
+Late Spring 2025 Brand New Outhouse to be constructed Follow us on IG for updates!
+There is wood for sale close by on the east side of Whittier road and Rt 25 https://visittamworthnh.com/about Designated wood fire pits Site 2 and 3 are RV/Small camper capable Add/Like us on Instagram Horseshoe Bend NH :) https://www.instagram.com/horseshoebendnh?igsh=MXViNm15cmZwOGdwOA%3D%3D&utm_source=qr https://www.publichouseonpagehill.com/ They have the best Sunday Brunch with a view! https://farmtotablemarketnh.com/ PLEASE READ: Sorry but Absolutely NO discharging firearms or fireworks.
 They are prohibited due to dry fields, other campers and neighboring houses.
 Side note there is a gun range a few miles away!
-If needed Propane Firepits and easy pull wagons will be provided for each site except site 4 at the moment.
-You just need to bring a BBQ propane tank to hook up to the firepit.
-One full tank usually 4-5 nights.
-The store a couple miles away sells and exchanges them.
-You will park by the road, grab a cart (if needed) in the red shed and walk through the field (mowed walkway) to your specific site.
-When leaving please be respectful for the next campers.
-Make sure the site is clean, Firepit cover put back on and all garbage taken out with you.
+Most the time you can drive to the site but if its been raining a lot you will park by the road, grab a cart (if needed) in the red shed and walk 2 min through the field (mowed walkway) to your specific site.
 Please put carts back in the shed for the next hipcampers to use.
 Thanks!
 ALSO checkout our RV friendly sites at Stagecoach falls a couple miles away!
-To get to your reserved site just walk to the left around the red shed and follow the mowed path through the field until it splits into three paths.
+To get to your reserved site go around the red shed and follow the mowed path through the field until it splits into three paths.
 Site one is to the left.
 Site 2 the middle path.
-Site 3 is the right path.
+Site 3 and 4 are the right path.
 Even though we haven't seen any there are bears in New Hampshire so: Secure coolers, grills, cooking utensils, any food not in use, snacks, and anything with food odors inside the locked compartment of a vehicle or trailer or a bear proof storage locker if available.
 Wipe off picnic tables and grills.
 Properly discard aluminum foil used for cooking.
 Do not keep food/snacks in or around your tent!

 Pets